 Rahn Dorsey serves as the Chief of Education for the City of Boston and is a member of Mayor Martin Walsh’s cabinet.
 As Chief of Education, Rahn is charged with setting a strategic agenda for the city that will improve the quality of instruction and student support across the education pipeline and better integrate school-, community-, and work-based learning opportunities.
 Prior to joining the Mayor’s cabinet, he served as Evaluation Director and an Education Program Officer at the Barr Foundation.
 A native of Detroit, Rahn graduated with a B.A. degree in Economics from the University of Michigan.

-Dr. Makeeba McCreary serves as Chief of Staff for Boston Public Schools.
+Dr. Makeeba McCreary serves as Managing Director & Sr. Advisor of External Affairs for Boston Public Schools.
 Makeeba has spent 20 years in educational policy, and has designed and managed philanthropic investment for global brands.
 Her early career was spent in direct service delivery with opportunity youth.
 In addition to her direct student work, she has designed, programmed, and supported team-problem solving with urban public school teachers in order to reduce the disproportionate special education designation of Black and Latino children, particularly boys.
 Makeeba received her B.A. from the University of Massachusetts Boston, an M.Ed. from Harvard University, and an Ed.D. from Teachers College, Columbia University.

 Shannah Varón joined Boston Collegiate Charter School as Executive Director in July 2011.
 At BCCS, she leads a team of 100 dedicated staff to ensure that graduates continue to achieve 100% acceptance to 4-year colleges and universities.
 Prior to joining BCCS, she worked as a strategy consultant with The Parthenon Group, a Boston-based strategic advisory firm.
 Shannah began her career with Teach For America, through which she served in South Texas as a bilingual special education teacher.
 She then worked for Teach For America in New York City, where she managed the team responsible for the support and development of teachers.
 Shannah holds a B.S. in Foreign Service from Georgetown University and an MBA from Harvard Business School.